“Chronic Lyme disease” is not a medical diagnosis.

 The relations and actions of some activists, medical practitioners, and commercial bodies involved in Lyme disease advocacy pose a threat to public health.

-— Paul Auwaerter, MD, Johan Bakken, MD, PhD, Raymond Dattwyler, MD, J. Stephen Dumler, MD, John Halperin, MD, Edward McSweegan, PhD, Robert Nadelman, MD, Susan O’Connell, MD, Eugene Shapiro, MD, Sunil Sood, MD, Allen Steere, MD, Arthur Weinstein, MD, and Gary Wormser, MD (Antiscience and ethical concerns associated with advocacy of Lyme disease)
+— Paul Auwaerter, MD, Johan Bakken, MD, PhD, Raymond Dattwyler, MD, J. Stephen Dumler, MD, John Halperin, MD, Edward McSweegan, PhD, Robert Nadelman, MD, Susan O’Connell, microbiologist, Eugene Shapiro, MD, Sunil Sood, MD, Allen Steere, MD, Arthur Weinstein, MD, and Gary Wormser, MD (Antiscience and ethical concerns associated with advocacy of Lyme disease)

 Many people suffering from medically unexplained chronic conditions such as chronic fatigue syndrome and other illnesses are desperate for an explanation and possible cure for their illnesses.
 They provide a ready customer base for any treatment that holds out promise of a cure, however lacking in evidence.
 The widespread use of the unreliable ILADS clinical guidelines in this large group of patients would result in inappropriate treatment and potentially serious morbidity.